temporalio/documentation/versioned_docs/version-0.26.0/learn-activities.md

 Another common case for activity heartbeat failure is that the workflow that invoked it is in a completed state.
 In this case an activity is expected to perform cleanup as well.

-## Activity Task Routing through Task Lists
+## Activity Task Routing through Task Queues

-Activities are dispatched to workers through task lists.
-Task lists are queues that workers listen on.
-Task lists are highly dynamic and lightweight.
+Activities are dispatched to workers through task queues.
+Task queues are queues that workers listen on.
+Task queues are highly dynamic and lightweight.
 They don't need to be explicitly registered.
-And it is okay to have one task list per worker process.
-It is normal to have more than one activity type to be invoked through a single task list.
-And it is normal in some cases (like host routing) to invoke the same activity type on multiple task lists.
+And it is okay to have one task queue per worker process.
+It is normal to have more than one activity type to be invoked through a single task queue.
+And it is normal in some cases (like host routing) to invoke the same activity type on multiple task queues.

-Here are some use cases for employing multiple activity task lists in a single workflow:
+Here are some use cases for employing multiple activity task queues in a single workflow:

 - _Flow control_.
-A worker that consumes from a task list asks for an activity task only when it has available capacity.
+A worker that consumes from a task queue asks for an activity task only when it has available capacity.
 So workers are never overloaded by request spikes.
-If activity executions are requested faster than workers can process them, they are backlogged in the task list.
+If activity executions are requested faster than workers can process them, they are backlogged in the task queue.
 - _Throttling_.
-Each activity worker can specify the maximum rate it is allowed to processes activities on a task list.
+Each activity worker can specify the maximum rate it is allowed to processes activities on a task queue.
 It does not exceed this limit even if it has spare capacity.
-There is also support for global task list rate limiting.
-This limit works across all workers for the given task list.
+There is also support for global task queue rate limiting.
+This limit works across all workers for the given task queue.
 It is frequently used to limit load on a downstream service that an activity calls into.
 - _Deploying a set of activities independently_.
 Think about a service that hosts activities and can be deployed independently from other activities and workflows.
-To send activity tasks to this service, a separate task list is needed.
+To send activity tasks to this service, a separate task queue is needed.
 - _Workers with different capabilities_.
 For example, workers on GPU boxes vs non GPU boxes.
-Having two separate task lists in this case allows workflows to pick which one to send activity an execution request to.
+Having two separate task queues in this case allows workflows to pick which one to send activity an execution request to.
 - _Routing activity to a specific host_.
 For example, in the media encoding case the transform and upload activity have to run on the same host as the download one.
 - _Routing activity to a specific process_.
 For example, some activities load large data sets and caches it in the process.
 The activities that rely on this data set should be routed to the same process.
 - _Multiple priorities_.
-One task list per priority and having a worker pool per priority.
+One task queue per priority and having a worker pool per priority.
 - _Versioning_.
-A new backwards incompatible implementation of an activity might use a different task list.
+A new backwards incompatible implementation of an activity might use a different task queue.

 ## Asynchronous Activity Completion